 Sorry I haven’t been posting very much in the last month, but we were preparing for our trip to Mauritius.
 My sister had a destination wedding located at the Hotel Sofitel Mauritius L’Impérial Resort & Spa!

 The beaches were absolutely beautiful!
 As Canadians, we definitely weren’t used to the heat especially since it is summer in Mauritius- even their winter time is warmer than Canadian summers, so you can imagine how hot it was for us.
 Thus, the reason for our short stay of one week (technically, it was 5 days when you take into account the two full days of travelling there and back).

-The Sofitel was paradise, as soon as we walked in, we were blown away (see photos below).
-C & DW definitely made the right choice in picking the Sofitel for their beach wedding.
+The Sofitel was a paradise, as soon as we walked in, we were blown away (see photos below).
+My sister and brother-in-law definitely made the right choice in picking the Sofitel for their beach wedding.
 Especially since they basically chose the venue based on pictures.
 You know how you look at pictures and then you go somewhere and it’s not what you imagined (in a bad way)?
 Well, the Sofitel’s pictures did not do it justice; it was even more beautiful in person than the pictures.

 It gets very dark in Mauritius- it started getting dark around 7pm and our resort was pitch black by 8pm.
 Their streets are very different from Canada and they don’t have street lamps, so the only source of light is coming from the car.
 I’d say it’s best to be back by your resort earlier than later if you have rented your own car.